 The Hereditary Cancer Program is a referral/consultation service that evaluates families with multiple members with cancer, to assess the likelihood for hereditary cancer.
 Genetic testing is considered based both the personal and family history of cancer.
 A detailed family history (when possible) reviews of the types of cancer in the family and the ages at diagnosis.

 It is not always obvious which families are appropriate for an evaluation for hereditary cancer risk.
 In general, an evaluation should be made when there have been two or more close relatives affected with cancer and one or more of the following:

-- cancer(s) developed at an earlier age than usual (before age 50);
+- cancer(s) developed at an earlier age than usual (generally before age 50);

 - affected person may have more than one primary cancer;

 - physical signs may be associated with inherited cancers (for example, multiple polyps and colon cancer);